Love delivers as Cavs sweep Hawks

 With Cleveland leading 100-99 with 10 seconds to play, James tied up Atlanta point guard Dennis Schroder on a drive inside the paint and won the ensuing jump ball to help the Cavs hang on.

-Cleveland were sizzling hot from the 3-point line throughout the series, hitting 16 on Sunday -- 10 in the first half -- and made 62 in the final three games of the series.
+Cleveland was sizzling hot from the 3-point line throughout the series.
+The Cavs hit 16 3s on Sunday -- 10 in the first half -- and made 62 in the final three games of the series.

 “I think we hit our stride at the right time,” Cleveland coach Tyronn Lue said.
-“The last three or four weeks of the season we really started playing good basketball on both ends of the court, and it’s carried over.”
+“The last three or four weeks of the season we really started playing good basketball on both ends of the court, and it’s carried over.
+Team’s playing well right now.”

 James scored on a goaltending call and a jumper in the final two minutes, and Tristan Thompson also had a key block on Schroder late for the Cavs.

-Note: EditorsNote: Adds write-thru with quotes.